 It took me less than a day to start brainstorming all the recipes I could make with it.
 It had to be the best recipe to break it in and get all the mixing, kneading and whipping started.
-With NYE approaching, I knew I wanted to make an appetizer for all my friends coming over before we went out.
+With the holidays approaching, I knew I wanted to make an appetizer for all my friends coming over.

 I love salt.
 We’re besties.
 We share every meal together.
 It’s a healthy relationship, it’s fine.

-Soft pretzels are the perfect vehicle to house all the salt.
+Soft pretzels are the perfect vehicle to hold the salt.
 The dough is so soft and the salt sticks to it perfectly and makes the pretzels look even more gorgeous when they bake up and turn golden brown.

-Please don’t be intimated by making your own soft pretzels.
+Please don’t be intimidated by making your own soft pretzels.
 It sounds really difficult, but it hardly takes any time or effort.
-Warm water, a little sugar, active yeast, flour, butter, baking soda and a dough hook (thanks Kitchen Aid!) and your well on your way.
+Warm water, a little sugar, active yeast, flour, butter, baking soda and a dough hook and you’re well on your way.

 The very first time I made a roux was when I was about 15 and I made homemade mac n’ cheese.
-The recipe came from my very first cook book I ever received and it just so happened to be a birthday present from Chelsea.
-I beat that book to the bone with the amount I used it.
+The recipe came from my very first cookbook I ever received.
 My first from scratch mac n’ cheese, chocolate chip scones and banana bread all came from that baby!
 I think it was called Teens Cook!

-Back to the beer cheese….It’s thick and cheesy and has the perfecta mount of bite to it from the sharp cheddar.
-It reminds me of the beer cheese I’ve got at the Haufbrahaus accross the street from my apartment.
+Back to the beer cheese….It’s thick and cheesy and has the perfect amount of bite to it from the sharp cheddar.
+It reminds me of the beer cheese I’ve got at the German Restaurant across the street from my apartment.